University of Sheffield: Involvement with the arms trade

 Advanced Manufacturing Research Centre conducts a wide range of research projects including some funded by arms manufacturers such as BAE Systems.
 In 2008, the university partnered with BAE Systems to launch a new Centre for Research in Active Control which aimed to improve the stealth of BAE Systems' submarines.
 In 2012 the Students Union voted in favour of the university ending all links with the arms trade.

 In October 2022, students occupied 'The Diamond' over the university's alleged links with Rolls-Royce, and their involvement in arms manufacture.
 This resulted in the closure of the building, with the occupiers refusing to leave until negotiations with the Vice-Chancellor commenced.
 Over the past eight years, the university has received some £47 million from Rolls-Royce.
 The following month, the university hired a private investigator to investigate two students for "alleged misconduct" in relation to the protests.
+In November 2023, students interrupted the opening ceremony of the university's newest building, in support of Palestine and in protest over the university's financial contracts with arms manufacturers, including BAE Systems, GKN and Boeing.

 Student life

 Students' Union

 The University of Sheffield Students' Union was founded in 1906 and has nearly 300 student societies and nearly 50 sports teams.
-The Students' Union has been voted best in the UK for ten consecutive years, from 2009 to 2018, by the Times Higher Education Student Experience Survey.
+The Students' Union has been voted best in the UK for ten consecutive years, from 2009 to 2018, by The Times Higher Education Student Experience Survey.

 Sheffield University Football Club has been established for many decades and has previously competed in the FA Amateur Cup and FA Vase.
 The Union building contains society and union workplaces and coffee shops, restaurants, shops, and the student run cinema Film Unit.
 Facilities include two bars (Bar One – which has a book-able function room with its own bar, The Raynor Lounge – and The Interval); a three-room club venue (Foundry); There is also a student radio station called Forge Radio, a TV station called Forge TV, and a newspaper called Forge Press, which are run under the umbrella of Forge Media since 2008.

 In November 2009 a development project began to redevelop the Students' Union building, funded by £5 million by the HEFCE, which was completed and re-opened in September 2010.
 Works centred on improving circulation around the building by aligning previously disjointed floors, improving internal access between the Union building and neighbouring University House, and constructing a new entrance and lobby that incorporates the university's traditional colours of black and gold.
 During 2012–13 the Students' Union went under a further redevelopment costing £20 million which led to the refurbishment of the University House.
 University House, completed in 1963, has been integrated with the university's Students' Union in one single building.